akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 He looked toward the lane, then back at her.
 “I cannot promise you that I know how to be a husband.
 I do not.
 I have watched my father’s court, but I have never had a home.”
 His voice was steady, but she could hear something beneath it—something that sounded like fear.
 “But I can promise you this: I will not take you from your father.
 I will not take Stanwey.
 If you will have me, I will come to you.
 I will learn your ways.
 I will be there when you need me, and I will stand aside when you do not.”

 She stared.
 He was not promising her a palace or a crown.
 He was promising her what she had asked for without knowing she was asking.
-She felt her cheeks grow hot.
+She felt a hot flush rise to her face.

 “Earlier,” she asked, her voice raw.
 “Why did you say you were grateful?
 That I looked at you like a person.”